uniswap-python/uniswap-python/README.md

 _The authors are in no way affiliated with or funded by Uniswap, uniswap.io, or any subsidiaries or affiliates of any of the previously mentioned entities._

+### This package supports Uniswap V2 as of version 0.4.0.

 ## Functionality
 *  A simple to use Python wrapper for all available contract functions and variables
 *  Simple parsing of data returned from the Uniswap contract